paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

   - `modified`: The storage entry was modified.
   - `deleted`: The storage entry was deleted.

-- `childTrieKey` field is a string containing the hexadecimal-encoded key of the child trie of the "default" namespace if the storage entry is part of a child trie.
-If the storage entry is part of the main trie, this field is `null`.
+- `childTrieKey` (optional): String containing the hexadecimal-encoded key of the child trie of the "default" namespace if the storage entry is part of a child trie.
+If the storage entry is part of the main trie, this field is not present.

 ## Overview